wingo/stringrefs/README.md

  1. Only provide interfaces to create strings from encoded bytes in memory.
- 2. Provide for three in-memory encodings of USV sequences: `one-byte`, for values in [0,255], and `utf-8` and `utf-16` (little-endian), for any valid unicode scalar value.
+ 2. Provide for two in-memory encodings of USV sequences: `utf-8` and `utf-16` (little-endian), for any valid unicode scalar value.
  3. Only provide interfaces to access string contents via writing encoded bytes to memory.
 Use an iterator to avoid eager flattening of rope strings.
-Support the ability to know how many bytes the encoded data will take, to support precise allocations, to know when the `one-byte` encoding can be used, and to know if a string originating in JavaScript has unpaired surrogates.
+Support the ability to know how many bytes the encoded data will take, to support precise allocations.
+This interface can also indicate when a string originating in JavaScript has unpaired surrogates.
  4. Don't provide a `get-usv-at-index` accessor, to avoid O(n) search for `utf-8` and `utf-16` backing stores.
  5. When attempting to create a string from an invalid byte sequence or